5 people found dead in centerville home

 Story continues below.

+Clark said authorities believe Lopez "broke into that residence and committed these murders" earlier Thursday, June 2, because witnesses say they spotted them alive earlier that day.

+What was reported missing was the Chevy, which they believed Lopez was driving.
+They warned the public that he was considered armed, dangerous and had no regard for human life.

-Lopez has been on the run since May 12 after escaping his shackles, fighting his way into the front of the prison bus and stabbing the driver in the hand, which is when he took control of the bus, authorities said.
+Lopez had been on the run since May 12 after escaping his shackles, fighting his way into the front of the prison bus, and stabbing the driver in the hand which is when he took control of the bus, authorities said.

 After crashing the bus, Lopez was seen walking off into a wooded area on foot wearing an all-white prison uniform in Leon County near the Centerville area.

-Authorities have been looking for Lopez in that area for over three weeks at the time of his killing.
+Authorities had been looking for Lopez in that area for over three weeks at the time of his killing.

 The Texas Department of Public Safety will take over the investigation, Clark said.